leohearts/AlternativeUnlockXposed/README.md

 - (optional) Setup what to do when entered the alternative PIN: change action to sudo, and set your command. e.g. : ``for i in `pm list packages | grep -i -E 'telegram|sagernet|twitter|discord|tinder' | cut -d : -f 2` ; do pm disable $i; done``

+> Pro tip: You can use some automation software to make it easier to customize your commands ! just use a command like `am broadcast -a safety.intent.test` and catch the intent in your favorite app, like [Automate](https://llamalab.com/automate/) .

 ## Download

 <a href='https://github.com/leohearts/AlternativeUnlockXposed/releases'><img width=200px src='https://img.shields.io/github/v/release/leohearts/AlternativeUnlockXposed?logo=github' /></a>